PLF Atlantic Center

 Mark has represented clients before local zoning boards and the Supreme Court of the United States.
 He served as co-counsel and second chair before the High Court in PLF’s two most recent Supreme Court victories: United States Army Corps of Engineers v.
 Hawkes Co., and Kent Recycling Services v.
 United States Army Corps of Engineers.
 Mark also serves PLF as its Program for Judicial Awareness (PJA) Director; in this role, Mark manages PLF’s annual law school writing competition and leads PLF in its effort to facilitate the publication of articles in major American law reviews that support and advance a proper understanding of the primacy of the U.S. Constitution in the American marketplace of ideas.

 Education, Honors and Bar Membership:

 After graduating with Honors from the University of Florida College of Law, Mark elbow clerked for U.S. District Judge Henry Lee Adams, Jr., in the Jacksonville Division of the Middle District of Florida, and Judge Emerson R. Thompson, Jr., of Florida’s Fifth District Court of Appeal.
 The Stetson Law Review and the Florida Bar Journal both have published his works.
 Martindale-Hubbell has rated him an AV® Preeminent™ attorney, the highest ranking Martindale-Hubbell offers, and one that reflects the opinion of other members of the Florida Bar about Mark’s ethical standards and legal ability.

 Super Lawyers has named him a Florida Super Lawyer for 2014-15, 2015-16, and 2016-17.
 He is President of the Martin County Bar Association, founded and chaired the Martin County Catholic Lawyers’ Guild for several years, and serves as a member of the board of directors for a number of organizations, including Florida Rural Legal Services and the Legal Aid Society of the Martin County Bar Association.

 The James Madison Institute has named him a senior fellow.
-The Federalist Society considers him and an approved speaker for Fed Soc chapters throughout the country.
-He is a member of the Florida Bar, the New Jersey Bar, the Courts of Appeal for the Fifth, Sixth, Eleventh, and Federal Circuits, the District Courts of New Jersey and the Middle and Southern District of Florida, and the United States Supreme Court Bar.
+The Federalist Society considers him an approved speaker for Fed Soc chapters throughout the country.
+He is a member of the Florida Bar, the New Jersey Bar, the Courts of Appeal for the Fifth, Sixth, Eleventh, and Federal Circuits, the District Courts of New Jersey, the Middle and Southern District's of Florida, and the United States Supreme Court Bar.